l1g4v/l1g4v.github.io/_posts/2022-05-10-visualizing-electric-fields.md

 layout: post
 title: Visualizing electric fields
 categories: [Physics,Experiment]
-excerpt: An electric field $$\overrightarrow{E}$$ is defined as $$\frac{\overrightarrow{F}}{q}$$ where $$\overrightarrow{F}$$ is the electric force and $$q$$ is the charge.
+excerpt: An electric field E is defined as F/q where F is the electric force and q is the charge.
 The shape of the force lines in an electric field change depending on the shape and interactions that an object goes through, by this definition it means that for a point charge such as an electron or a proton, the direction of the electric field is defined by the charge
 ---

 An electric field $$\overrightarrow{E}$$ is defined as $$\frac{\overrightarrow{F}}{q}$$ where $$\overrightarrow{F}$$ is the electric force and $$q$$ is the charge.
-The shape of the force lines in an electric field change depending on the shape and interactions that an object goes through, by this definition it means that for a point charge such as an electron or a proton, the direction of the electric field is defined by the charge
+The shape of the force lines in an electric field changes depending on the shape and interactions that an object goes through, this means that for a point charge such as an electron or a proton, the direction of the electric field is set by the charge
-For a positive point charge the electric field has the same direction as the electric force, pointing outwards
+For a positive point charge, the electric field has the same direction as the electric force, pointing outwards.

 <img src="{{ site.baseurl }}/images/2022-05-10-visualizing-electric-fields/positivepoint.png" width="50%" height="50%">

-And for a negative charge, the electric field goes on the opposite direction of the electric force, pointing inwards to the charge
+And for a negative charge, the electric field goes in the opposite direction of the electric force, pointing inwards to the charge

 <img src="{{ site.baseurl }}/images/2022-05-10-visualizing-electric-fields/negativepoint.png" width="50%" height="50%">

-The magnitude of these point charges calculated by using Coulomb's law, that states that the electric force magnitude between two point charges is equal to:
+The magnitude of these point charges is calculated by using Coulomb's law, which states that the electric force magnitude between two point charges is equal to:

 $$ |\overrightarrow{F}|=k\frac{Qq}{r^{2}} $$